UCL-CCS/EasyVVUQ/docs/source/old/fusion_tutorial.rst

 ..
 [MTANH] |_| See

 - E. Stefanikova, M. Peterka, P. Bohm, P. Bilkova, M. Aftanas, M. Sos, J. Urban, M. Hron and R. Panek:
-  Fitting of the Thomson scatteringdensity and temperature profiles on the COMPASS tokamak.
+  Fitting of the Thomson scattering density and temperature profiles on the COMPASS tokamak.
   Presented at 21st Topical Conference on High-Temperature Plasma Diagnostics (HTPD 2016) in Madison, Wisconsin, USA and published in Review of Scientific Instruments 87, 11E536 (2016); https://doi.org/10.1063/1.4961554.